-- (a) (a) The City shall amend its CalPERS contract to eliminate sick leave conversion and the enhanced survivor benefits for all employees hired on or after August 16, 2013, the effective date of the contract amendment. - (b) Employees with Reciprocity: - (b) Employees hired on or after January 1, 2013, who had service under another CalPERS agency or public retirement system with reciprocity prior to January 1, 2013, and a break in service of less than six (6) months and are considered legacy employees by PERS AB 340, shall be subject to the PERS pension formula of 3% @50 with only the optional pension enhancements and the other provisions of the retirement tier they were hired under.
-Employees shall pay the employee's statutory employee's contribution for these benefits of nine percent (9%). - (c) Employees without Reciprocity: - (c) Employees hired on or after January 1, 2013, shall be subject to the AB340 PERS pension formula of 2.7% @ 57 with no optional pension enhancements and the other provisions of the retirement tier they were hired under.
-Employees shall pay fifty percent (50%) of the City's normal cost rate for the 2.7% @ 57 as determined by CalPERS.
+- (a) Employees hired on or after January 1, 2013 shall be subject to the new AB340 PERS pension formula of 2.7%@57 with no optional pension enhancements.
+Employees shall pay 50% of the City normal cost rate for the 2.7% @57 as determined by CalPERS. - (b) As soon as administratively possible, t The City shall amend its CalPERS contract to eliminate sick leave conversion and the enhanced survivor benefits for all employees hired on or after August 16, 2013 the effective date of the contract amendment.

+(b) Employees with Reciprocity:

+Employees hired on or after January 1, 2013, who had service under another CalPERS agency or public retirement system with reciprocity prior to January 1, 2013, and a break in service of less than 6 months and consider legacy employees by PERS AB 340, shall be subject to the PERS pension formula of 3@50 with only the optional pension enhancements and the other provisions of the retirement tier they were hired under.
+Employees shall pay the employee's statutory employee's contribution for these benefits of 9%

+(c) Employees without Reciprocity:

+Employees hired on or after January 1, 2013, shall be subject to the AB340 PERS pension formula of 2.7@ 57 with no optional pension enhancements and the other provisions of the retirement tier they were hired under.
+Employees shall pay 50% of the City normal cost rate for the 2.7@57 as determined by CalPERS.